Breadcrumb

 Babies cry a lot, especially in the first 2 months.
 Crying is your child's first way of communicating.

 The amount of time your baby spends crying usually increases from birth until your baby is about 6 to 8 weeks old.
-After that, your baby will gradually cry less as he or she finds other ways of communicating or consoling himself or herself.
+After that, most babies will gradually cry less as they find other ways of communicating or consoling themselves.

 If your child is crying, try to identify the type of cry.
 It helps to go through a mental checklist of what might be wrong and make sure your child is safe and cared for.